riyanarain/quantitative-ecosystem-map/README.md

 The script uses matplotlib/seaborn.
 You can modify the `create_visualization()` method to change the plot style, colors, or layout.

-## License

-This project is provided as-is for educational and research purposes.

 ## Support

 For issues or questions: